runtools/run/docs/content/reference/method-resources.md

 }
 ```

-And here is a more complicated output:
+Here is a richer output:

 ```json
 {